Login

 1

 Put on your safety equipment.
-You're going to be dealing with molten metal, so you better prepare yourself!
-You'll need heat-safe gloves, boots, and an apron.
-It's also recommended that you wear long sleeve wool clothing.
-Don't forget your heat-safe facemask.
+You're going to be dealing with molten metal, so take the necessary precautions!
+Equip yourself with heat-resistant gloves, boots, and an apron, and long sleeve wool clothing is advisable.
+Also, wear a heat-resistant facemask.

 2

 Remove the brass from your furnace.
-Remember to keep the furnace running until you're ready to pour the brass.
-As soon as you turn the gas off the brass will start cooling.
-[2]
+Ensure the furnace is operational until you're ready to pour the brass.
+Once you turn off the gas, the brass will start to cool.

 3. {"smallUrl":"https:\/\/www.wikihow.com\/images\/thumb\/6\/62\/Cast-Brass-Step-10.jpg\/v4-460px-Cast-Brass-Step-10.jpg","bigUrl":"\/images\/thumb\/6\/62\/Cast-Brass-Step-10.jpg\/aid-v4-728px-Cast-Brass-Step-10.jpg","smallWidth":460,"smallHeight":345,"bigWidth":728,"bigHeight":546,"licensing":"<div class=\"mw-parser-output\"><p>License: <a target=\"_blank\" rel=\"nofollow noreferrer noopener\" class=\"external text\" href=\"https:\/\/creativecommons.org\/licenses\/by-nc-sa\/3.0\/\">Creative Commons<\/a><br>\n<\/p><p><br \/>\n<\/p><\/div>"}